 A graduate of the Master’s Degree Programme in Production Design will be able to

-- work as a production designer in demanding film and television productions
+- work as a production designer in demanding film and television productions.

-- manage broad artistic entities
+- manage broad artistic entities.

-- guide and motivate the working group implementing the designs
+- guide and motivate the working group implementing the designs.

-- deepen his/her artistic expression
+- deepen his/her artistic expression.

-- develop new work methods by means of experimental and investigative work
+- develop new work methods by means of experimental and investigative work.

-- continue his/her studies in a programme leading to a doctoral degree
+- continue his/her studies in a programme leading to a doctoral degree.

 The language of instruction in the Master’s Programme in Design for Theatre, Film and Television is Finnish.
 However, in the major of Production Design, a large part of the courses are taught in English.
 The degree can be completed in English.

 In particular, the training prepares students to be production designers in film and television.
-Through the skills provided by the programme and their further adaptation, it is also possible to work in digital product design.
+Through the skills provided by the programme and their further adaptation, it is also possible to work in digital production design.
 In addition, a production designer also has the possibility to apply their skills in other work related to graphic design and the use of space, such as in the production of different kinds of performing arts, as a concept designer, or as a designer for exhibitions and fairs.